-- Registering and purchasing all liquor licenses in compliance with local, state and federal laws. - Hiring of sufficient security personnel. - Supervision of underage persons to ensure there is not underage consumption of alcohol (i.e., carding).
-No one under the age of 21 is allowed to serve, possess or consume alcohol. - Removal and disposal of all unused alcohol. - Any and all costs for insurance or damage to university property. - No kegs, beer bongs, party balls or other common containers of alcohol are allowed, unless advance written notice is made by the appropriate university official and approved by the Dean of Students.
+- Registering and purchasing all liquor licenses in compliance with local, state and federal laws. - Providing proof of liability insurance and liquor license, if the venue is off-campus. - Hiring of sufficient security personnel. - Hiring approved bartenders that are trained and certified in TIPS or other equivalent training program.
+If the venue is off-campus, proof of training and certification is required for the bartenders. - Supervision of underage persons to ensure there is no underage consumption of alcohol (i.e., carding).
+No one under the age of 21 is allowed to serve, possess or consume alcohol. - Appropriate removal and disposal of all unused alcohol. - Any and all costs for insurance or damage to university property. - No kegs, beer bongs, party balls or other common containers of alcohol are allowed, unless advance written notice is made by the appropriate university official and approved by the Dean of Students.